-There are three main factors that impact the cost of getting a divorce for couples: Case complexities, level of conflict between the parties and the divorce method/professional chosen.
+There are five main factors that impact the cost of getting a divorce for couples.

 Paying a lot of money for a divorce is the last thing anyone wants to do.

 And with good reason.
 Divorce can get expensive.

 It can bankrupt families.
 Ruin lives.
 And steal your children's futures.
 So it's normal to wonder how much is divorce and what are your options for getting one before you file any divorce papers.

 Before taking a closer look, you'll first need to understand the things that impact divorce cost.
 As they can vary greatly from case-to-case.

 Not only that, but there’s so much more to divorce and ending a marriage than just how much it will cost you.